Alexander-Kaminsky/redismicro/redis_microservice_example-main/README.md

 # redis_microservice_example

-simpleified example with both redis and normal implementation to compare between them
+simplified example with both redis and normal implementation to compare between them